 Short Answer… It Depends

-How much does it cost to install a plow on a truck?
+How much does it cost to install a used Western plow on a truck?
 This is a question we hear all the time, and unfortunately it doesn’t always have a clear answer.
 In order to answer that question completely, we need to know a few things about the used plow that you’re working with:

 - What mount system does the plow use?
 Check out the video below to help in identifying the two most common mount systems.
 If it’s different than one of these two, we’d recommend staying away from it as it’s probably too old to get a vehicle mount for.

 - Does the plow include the wiring and mounts from the previous vehicle?
 What condition are they in?
 Are they the same mounts and wiring components that I’ll need for my vehicle?

 - Does the plow come with a controller or receivers?
 (UltraMount only)